darius-coelho/Data-Pattern-Inspector-Geomap/README.md

 - Right: Pattern Details

 ### Features
-- **Pattern List**: View patterns in order in which they were mined.
-Shows the amount of data, number of constraints and mean target value for that pattern.
+- **Pattern List**: Browse mined patterns with info on data volume, constraints, and mean target values
-- **Pattern Details**: View statistics and individual records for selected patterns
+- **Pattern Details**: Inspect pattern-level statistics and individual records
-- **Geographic Map**: Interactive canvas-based US map with clickable counties
+- **Geographic Map**: Interactive, canvas-based US map with zoom and click support for county-level exploration
-- **Location Summary**: Key metrics, categories, and data quality indicators
+- **Location Summary**: Displays metrics, risk categories, and data quality indicators for selected regions

 ## File Formats

 ### Dataset CSV
-Must have the columns:
+Required columns:
 - `fips`: FIPS code
 - `county`: County name
 - `state`: State name

 ### Patterns CSV
-Should be generated with the AK analyst and have the columns:
+Typically generated using the AK Analyst tool.

+Required columns:
 - `keys`: Pattern IDs
 - `description`: Pattern description in JSON format and includes constraints
 - `target`: name of target - should be identical for all patterns
 - `count`: number of data points in the pattern
 - `mean`: mean target value for the pattern

+## Notes
+- All computations and storage occur entirely in the browser — no backend services required.
+- Designed to handle large datasets efficiently using Web Workers.
+- Ideal for offline visual exploration of geographically indexed pattern data.
+- Developed as part of academic research into visual pattern mining and analytics.